 Q: Do you follow the Sinclair method for treatment of addiction to alcohol?

-A: Not strictly.
-I do prescribe the medication Naltrexone that is used in Sinclair method but I impose additional requirements to facilitate behavioral change.
+A: I do not have to follow it … the patient has to follow it.
+I do prescribe the medication “Naltrexone” that is used in Sinclair method … but I ask patients to take additional steps to facilitate behavioral change.

 According to the Sinclair method the patient takes Naltrexone one hour before using alcohol and over time the patient will drink less or not at all.

 “Certain medicines, such as naltrexone, naloxone and nalmefene, block the effects of endorphin and other opiates.
 I reasoned that if alcohol is drunk while one of these opioid antagonists is blocking endorphin reinforcement in the brain, the extinction mechanism would be activated, and it would then produce a small but permanent decrement in alcohol drinking and craving.
 The next day, the person would be slightly less interested in alcohol.
 Eventually control would be regained, and the person would no longer be an alcoholic; indeed, they no longer would be interested in alcohol.

 The Sinclair Method is a passive approach.

 I prefer to prescribe Naltrexone to patients who are actively treating their alcohol dependence or addiction.
 I recommend the A-B-C method that is appropriate for treating any addiction.